LCC-CIT/CS133JS-CourseMaterials/Labs/TermProject/CS133JS_TermProject_Instructions.md

     - Events
   - Use best coding practices like avoiding global variables, writing DRY code, proper indentation, descriptive variable names, explanatory comments, separating I/O from processing, etc.
   - Provide good user experience by using input validation, do-again loops or resets, clear instructions and/or prompts, etc.
-  - Require at least as much effort as an average lab assignment, but not as much as two lab assignments.
+  - Require more effort than an average lab assignment, but not as much as two lab assignments.

   - Not be the same as any of the class or textbook examples.
   - Not be the same as a project being done by another student in the class.